Managing databases in a cluster

 Reallocate databases

-If there is a need to rebalance database allocation across the cluster, for example if new servers have been added, use the REALLOCATE DATABASE[S].
-This command can be used with DRYRUN to preview the new allocation of databases.
+You can use the Cypher command REALLOCATE DATABASES to rebalance all database allocations across the cluster and relieve overloaded servers.
+This command can also be used with DRYRUN to preview the new allocation of databases.

 neo4j@neo4j> DRYRUN REALLOCATE DATABASES;